 - You’ll hear a chime (if the volume is turned on).

-- Turn the lid clockwise until you hear another chime.
+- Turn the lid clockwise until the arrow mark on the lid is lined up with the closed lock icon and you hear another chime.

 - The lid will be closed.